All about K53 (Part 1)

-How many times do you turn at corners when traveling somewhere?
+How many times do you turn corners when traveling somewhere?
 Each time your arms make the same movement.

 Repeat the exercise without crossing your arms.
 Do you notice there is no tension in the arm muscles?

-Tennis elbow is extremely painful.
+The tennis elbow is extremely painful.
 I am sure you prefer to prevent such pain.

 There is another reason for not crossing your arms.

 It is difficult to retain control when you cross your arms like a koeksister.
 It is difficult to act quickly should anything go wrong.
 You may even damage your wrist when you go through a pothole.

 You may not have your foot above the clutch while driving.

 When your foot is above the clutch, your foot will get tired and drop down without notice.
 The clutch will wear down, creating unnecessary expenses.
 Take your foot away from the pedal.
 Only use the clutch while changing gears or when you stop.
 When stopping, do not press the clutch first.
 When pressing the clutch down, it will be harder to stop.
 When you slow down to stop, the car will start to vibrate.
 Then the engine will stall.
 Press the clutch just before the vehicle vibrates.

 Next week we will discuss more K53.